rijoth/txt2pdf/README.md

 ## Installation

 Currently build is only available for Linux systems, download the compiled package and run by providing required parameters.
+You can get the binary from [releases](https://github.com/rijoth/txt2pdf/releases/tag/v0.1) page.

 **Other Systems:**
 clone the repository and run go build command